 Distributions.
-Converted projects will not be subject to any limitation on distributions, contingent on the availability of surplus cash as determined by year-end audited or certified financial statements.
+Covered Projects will not be subject to any limitation on distributions, contingent on the availability of surplus cash as determined by year-end audited or certified financial statements.
 To implement this provision, HUD will not apply 24 CFR § 880.205, which, among other provisions, establishes certain limitations on distributions for profit-motivated owners and authorizes HUD to require not-for-profit and certain for-profit owners to establish a residual receipts account.

 Limitation on Rescreening of Residents upon conversion.
 At conversion, current residents are considered new admissions into the PBRA program.
 However, Project Owners may only rescreen these households for the mandatory screening requirements established by statute (see, e.g., 24 CFR §§ 5.854, 5.856, and 5.857) and may not apply any discretionary screening requirements (see, e.g., 24 CFR §§ 5.852 and 5.855).